 Recently, Tippsy has been receiving a lot of questions from curious drinkers on the alcohol content in sake.
 Is it more or less than wine?
 Is it hard alcohol?
 Is that why it’s served in those tiny cups that look like shot glasses?
 These are all great questions.
 As the world of sake is still such uncharted territory for many of our customers, it’s a good time to take a closer look at this beverage that really is in a category all its own.

-A great place to start would be to examine sake facts: what sake is and how it is made (you can read more about the sake brewing process here).
+A great place to start would be to examine sake facts: what sake is and how it is made.
 The term that gets used often is that sake is a “rice wine” which leads to a lot of confusion.
 Sake, like wine, offers an often slow and contemplative drinking experience.
 The drinker swirls her glass, takes in the aroma, and considers the sensations that affect her palate.
 By what the senses convey to the drinker, the alcohol content is clearly higher than that of a beer or cider, and so the sake is usually consumed in smaller sips.
 That is, of course, unless you’re engaged in rounds of “sake bombs,” which while both fun and headache-inducing, are really an exercise outside the world of sake completely.

 The similarities to wine end here.
 Sake is, after all, not made from grapes, but rice.
 Technically, it’s closest relative would be beer, as they’re both made from grains.
 When describing sake, I like to use the borrowed expression that it is “built like beer, but drinks like wine.”
 However, even this is an oversimplification.
 True, sake is brewed like beer.
 It is not distilled, and thus is not a spirit or hard alcohol.